Smallest Puppy Becomes Biggest Helper to His Blind Dog Companion

 Oko may have only been 8 weeks old when he met Tao, but the pair bonded very quickly.

-The two became inseparable right out the gate and Melanie began training him personally to be Tao's guide dog.
+The two became inseparable right from the start, and Melanie began training him personally to be Tao's guide dog.
 She said:

 Tao follows Oko everywhere, and the adorable dog duo even sleeps together.

-By the time Oko was 17 weeks old, he was already nailing his guide dog duties for Tao.
+By the time Oko was 17 weeks old, he was already excelling in his guide dog duties for Tao.

-By working with The Kennel Club, Melanie has made sure Tao's DNA has been used to help identify other dogs' proneness to glaucoma!
-This is great because blindness can be prevented if the glaucoma is diagnosed early enough.
+By working with The Kennel Club, Melanie has ensured that Tao's DNA has been used to help identify other dogs' predisposition to glaucoma!
+This is great because blindness can be prevented if glaucoma is diagnosed early enough.

-Melanie gushed in her interview over her dogs.
+Melanie gushed in her interview about her dogs.

-“Tao is a 100% mommy’s boy—he is always close by and he is like my little shadow.
-He loves to please and his favorite thing is scent work—he still scents out balls in the hedges and fields and loves finding his toys when l hide them either in the garden or in the house."
+"Tao is a 100% mommy’s boy—he is always close by, and he is like my little shadow.
+He loves to please, and his favorite thing is scent work—he still scents out balls in the hedges and fields and loves finding his toys when I hide them either in the garden or in the house."

 And of Oko:

-Tao and Oko seem like peculiar names, and people ask about them on social media sometimes.
+Tao and Oko seem like peculiar names, and people sometimes ask about them on social media.

 Melanie says that blindness never stopped Tao from being happy and that he "loves life and still does almost everything he used to."